 1. Chord quality

 If you’ve done exercise #4, you already have experience figuring out what chord type you’re dealing with, i.e. whether a chord is major, minor, dominant, diminished etc. When I started figuring out songs by ear, I did this through trial and error.
 I’d just play a chord and see if it sounded the same as the recording.
-(This is also the approach of the step-by-step plan.)
-But I didn’t understand why a chord was a certain chord type.
+This is a great way to start out, but at some you also want to understand why a chord is a certain chord type.
 To do so, we need to analyze the building blocks of the chord.
 We need to ‘label’ all the individual notes that make up the whole chord.

 For example, you might hear the bass is playing an E while a trumpet is playing a G# and the violin plays a D. The bass, the lowest note, tells us that E is the root note.
 The trumpet’s G# is a major third, making this chord major.
 The D in the violin adds a minor seventh, which means we’ll call this chord a dominant chord.
 Chord name: E7.
 (To learn how chord names work, check out this guide.)